 After, participants roamed the Royal Exhibition Building sipping their cocktails in super-size plastic glasses.

 The daiquiri was invented in 1898 by an American engineer working in Cuba, called Jennings Cox, who took some fresh limes from a tree, mixed the juice with sugar to tone down the sourness, added Bacardi and shook it by hand over some ice.
 He called it a daiquiri after the town of the same name where he was living in Cuba.
 The original daiquiri recipe remains the same.

 - 2 teaspoons of castor sugar

-If you missed out on a class, you could get a private one-on-one demo at the Sensology bar, and we did that too, with brand ambassador Martin Newell — and we got a history lesson in the process.
+If you missed out on a group class, you could get a private one-on-one demo at the Sensology bar, and we did that too, and learnt how to make a mojito with brand ambassador Martin Newell — and we got a history lesson in the process.

 The mojito it seems, whose origins date back to the 15th century, was once called a ‘Draque’, and its base was a throat-burning, distilled sugar cane spirit that was used to ward off sickness.
 It wasn’t after the late 19th century when the more palatable Bacardi, the world’s first aged white rum, was created, that the mojito — meaning ‘little soul’ — was invented in the early 20th century.

 Making mojitos wasn’t new to us.
 In fact, it was on our second trip overseas to Cuba, way back in the ’90s, that we had our first thirst-quenching mint-filled mojito in Havana’s sultry heat.
 We became hooked on the things, sipping several of them every afternoon after a sweaty day strolling around the city taking photos.
 In those days, they were $1 each!
 Back in Sydney, with our duty free Cuban rums, I’d often make mojitos when we had friends over for drinks on a summer’s evening on our balcony overlooking the harbour.